sdgds/vlPFC-VTC/README.md

 - `Data.npy` - AlexNet feature data
 - `mean.npy`, `std.npy` - Normalization parameters

-**⚠️ Important:** Extract the contents from the Release package and place them in the directory according to the File Structure format (see below) before running the code.
+**⚠️ Important:** Extract the contents from the https://cloud.tsinghua.edu.cn/d/8f10b98a3bcc4e31b12d/ and place them in the directory according to the File Structure format (see below) before running the code.

 ---